TimOliver/WebP-Cocoa/README.md

 Choose either `WebPDecoding` or `WebPFull` for a complete dependency set. `WebP` and `WebPDecoder` contain overlapping decoder symbols; do not combine them or combine the two convenience products in one executable.
 Decoder/demux archives do not contain encoder or SharpYUV code.
 Binary targets cannot declare dependencies themselves, so convenience products group the required targets explicitly.

 The four historical module names and `import WebP.Decoder` remain available.
-Upstream flat header includes and `<webp/decode.h>`-style includes are supported.
+C and Objective-C consumers can use namespaced includes such as `<WebPDecoder/decode.h>` and `<WebPDemux/demux.h>`.
+The original flat headers and `webp/` forwarding headers remain inside each framework's `Headers` directory for consumers that explicitly add that directory to their header search paths.
 The old `--enable-swap-16bit-csp` behavior is retained with `WEBP_ENABLE_SWAP_16BIT_CSP=ON`.
 This affects packed 16-bit output; RGBA output keeps its usual byte order.

 ## Platforms